Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases

-At first glance there are six degrees of freedom in the model, but this conveniently reduces to a two-parameter family due to invariants and standard physical assumptions that relate pairs of vertex types.
-To see this, it is useful to map configurations of the six-vertex model to sets of intersecting lattice paths by erasing all of the edges that are directed south or west and keeping the others~\cite{lrs}.
-Using this routing interpretation, it is simple to see that the difference in the number of type-5 and type-6 vertices must equal a fixed constant determined by the boundary conditions.
-In addition to studying invariants, the lattice path representation of configurations turns out to be exceptionally useful for analyzing the Glauber dynamics.
-Next, the total weight of a configuration should remain unchanged if all the edge directions are reversed in the absence of an external electric field, so we let $w_1 = w_2 = a$, $w_3 = w_4 = b$, and $w_5 = w_6 = c$.
-This complementary invariance is known as the \emph{zero field assumption}.
-It is often convenient, however, to exploit the conservation laws of the model~\cite{bleher2009exact} and reparameterize the system so that $w_1 = a^2$ and $w_2 = 1$.
-This allows us to ignore empty sites and focus solely on the weighted lattice paths.
+At first glance, the model has six degrees of freedom.
+However, this conveniently reduces to a two-parameter family because of invariants that relate pairs of vertex types.
+To see this, it is useful to view the configurations of the six-vertex model as intersecting lattice paths by erasing all of the edges that are directed south or west and keeping the others (see \Cref{fig:example-states}).
+Using this bijective ``routing interpretation,'' it is simple to see that the number of type-5 and type-6 vertices must be closely correlated.
+In addition to revealing invariants, the lattice path representation of configurations turns out to be exceptionally useful for analyzing Glauber dynamics.
+Moreover, the total weight of a configuration should remain unchanged if all the edge directions are reversed in the absence of an external electric field, so we let $w_1 = w_2 = a$, $w_3 = w_4 = b$, and $w_5 = w_6 = c$.
+This complementary invariance is known as the \emph{zero field assumption}, and it is often convenient to exploit the conservation laws of the model~\cite{bleher2009exact} to reparameterize the system so that $w_1 = a^2$ and $w_2 = 1$.
+This allows us to ignore empty sites and focus solely on weighted lattice paths.